6502ts/6502.ts/README.md

    The compiled binary was taken from this nice stack overflow [code challenge](http://codegolf.stackexchange.com/questions/12844/emulate-a-mos-6502-cpu) and is included
- * Emulation for the Atari 2600 is a work in progress.
-Parts of PIA and TIA are implemented, and the example code in `aux/2600` works.
-Just don't expect to play any games just yet.
+ * Emulation for the Atari 2600 is almost complete and most original games play flawlessly, including audio.
  * There's a debug shell with supports disassbling, memory and hardware state inspection, breakpoints and execution tracing
  * Frontends exist both for node and the browser (you won't get any graphics on node though ;) )